-How to Talk With Children about Las Vegas in a Way that Helps
+How To Talk With Children About Las Vegas In A Way That Helps

 First of all, let’s be real.
 It’s not just Las Vegas.
 There’s a hell of a lot going terribly wrong these days.

 Donald Trump.
 A spineless Senate.
-Climate Change.
+Climate change.
 Attacks on immigrants and, God save us, desperate refugees.
 The resurgence of neo-Nazis.
-Devastating hurricanes in Puerto Rico, Texas, Florida, the Caribbean.
+Devastating hurricanes in Puerto Rico, Texas, Florida and the Caribbean.

 I could write a very long list of what is going wrong.